Metric vs US Cup: Why Results Differ

 How do you choose the right cup standard fast?

 Start with the recipe source.
+If you only need one rule from this guide, make it this one.
 If the recipe comes from a US cookbook, American blog, or US food brand, assume US cups unless the recipe gives mL directly.
 If it comes from a Canadian or other metric-first source, there is a good chance the recipe expects a Metric cup.

 If the recipe lists mL anywhere, that is your best clue and your easiest path.
 Measure by mL and skip cup assumptions entirely.
 If you need help converting while you read, use cups to mL, check the reverse at mL to cups, or browse the Kitchen Volume hub.